MinaProtocol/mina/docs/lifecycle_of_a_payment_technical.md

 This is encoded inside the SNARK in [transaction_snark.ml](../src/lib/transaction_snark/transaction_snark.ml), specifically the `apply_tagged_transaction` function, although you'll need to look at how the bool flags are set in the `is_normal` case.

 It's captured outside the SNARK here: (TODO: where is this?
-Ledger_builder somewhere?)
+Staged_ledger somewhere?)

 <a name="account-nonce"></a>
 ### Account Nonce